sivareddyit/qubership-envgene/docs/colly/user-stories.md

 1. ConfigMap `sd_versions` from cluster Namespace

-### US-4 As a DEV I want to know the list of applications in `app:ver` notation that are installed on Environment at the moment
+### US-4 As a DEV I want to know the list of applications in `app:ver` notation that are installed on the Environment at the moment

 **Information source:** configuration map `versions` from cluster Namespace